 Yes, OvoControl complements all other bird management tools, with the possible exception of toxicants.

 Depending on the distribution channels, the cost of OvoControl is approximately $6.95/pound.
 To keep pigeon eggs from hatching, apply the bait at a rate of 1 pound/80 birds/day.
 The quantity of OvoControl bait required declines in parallel to the population of pigeons.

 5. What are the opinions of animal welfare groups to OvoControl P?

 The Humane Society of the United States (“HSUS”), People for the Ethical Treatment of Animals (“PETA”), American Society for the Prevention of Cruelty to Animals (“ASPCA”) as well as other animal welfare groups support the use of non-lethal technology to moderate the populations of pigeons.
 Left unchecked, pigeon numbers in a local flock can grow very rapidly.
 Innolytics’ egg hatch control technology enhances the quality of life for pigeon populations while controlling their numbers.
-The effects of OvoControl are analogous to spaying and castration programs in domestic animals, except that OvoControl is reversible.
+The effects of OvoControl are analogous to neutering programs in domestic animals, except that OvoControl is reversible.

 6. Can pigeons consume so much bait that they get too high a dose of OvoControl P?